 3 Ways to Pass on the Family Cabin

-After it’s determined that there is cooperation and a common goal toward succession of the cabin, a detailed plan should be established to ensure an efficient transfer of ownership, either during the lifetime or upon death of the owner.
-The plan should address maintenance, cost sharing and budgeting, use, dispute resolution, creditor and divorce protection, and other considerations.
+After it’s determined that there is cooperation and a common goal toward succession of the cabin, a detailed plan should be established to ensure an efficient transfer of ownership, either during the lifetime or upon the death of the owner.
+The plan should address maintenance, cost-sharing and budgeting, use, dispute resolution, creditor and divorce protection, and other considerations.
 Because the next generation of owners often have differing financial resources, family size, marital status, and opinions, these differences must be considered as well.

-Of course, there is no “one size fits all” planning option or form of ownership for transferring your cabin down to the next generation.
+Of course, there is no one-size-fits-all planning option or form of ownership for transferring your cabin down to the next generation.
 But the following are some of the most common methods for keeping the cabin in the family:

 Option 1: Direct Transfer of Ownership